 For example, let’s say an identity thief submits a credit card application using your social security number.
 The credit card company will most likely try to access your credit history to gauge how likely you are to make your monthly payments.

-If you have a credit freeze in place, they won’t be able to access that information and will, in turn, deny the identity thief’s application.
+If you have a credit freeze in place, they won’t be able to access that information.
+They will deny the identity thief’s application.

 When you have a security freeze in place, there are still a couple of situations in which your credit report may be accessed.
-Your existing creditors or their debt collectors can still access the information, as can government agencies who have received authorization from a court order, subpoena, or search warrant.
+Your existing creditors or their debt collectors can still access the information.
+Government agencies who have received authorization from a court order, subpoena, or search warrant can also.

 However, since these companies and agencies aren’t associated with opening new lines of credit under your name, you don’t have to worry about identity theft in these situations.